CatalystCode/featureService/README.md

   -t featureservice
 ```

-The first time that you run this command, it will take a while as your Postgres
+The first time that you run this command, it will take about 90 minutes while
-on Azure instance is getting populated with over 2GB of global geo-spatial
+your Postgres on Azure instance is getting populated with over 2GB of global
-features.
+geo-spatial features and appropriate indices are being built.
+On subsequent
+runs, the start should be instantaneous.

 After starting the service, you will be able to call the featureService, for
 example via the following requests: